Strategy11/formidable-forms/readme.txt

 When you do not receive emails from your contact forms, try the following steps:

-   1. Double check to make sure your email address is present and correct in your Email form action on the form "Settings" page.
+   1. Double check to make sure your email address is present and correct in your Email form action on the form "Settings" page of the form builder.
 The [admin_email] shortcode uses the email address from your WordPress Settings -> General page.
    2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...).
 If these emails don't work on your site, form emails will not work either.
    3. Check your SPAM box.
    4. Try a different email address in your contact form settings.